Internet2/ntac-networkautomation/README.md

 # Get Connected!

 Internet2 NTAC Network Automation has multiple ways to get connected with the community.
-[This Google form](https://docs.google.com/forms/d/e/1FAIpQLSckRLJ7HzkYJMKW5ldWkA2ksIeRQCPNz9Px80eonjcTcBCX4Q/viewform) may be used to request invites to the various options.
+[This Google form](https://docs.google.com/forms/d/e/1FAIpQLSckRLJ7HzkYJMKW5ldWkA2ksIeRQCPNz9Px80eonjcTcBCX4Q/viewform) may be used to request invites to the various communication channels.